jose-techcode/DevOps-Toolbox/README.md

 `docker compose up -d`

+Acess localhost:9090 for Prometheus and localhost:3000 for Grafana.
+Grafana may take a while to fully load on localhost:3000.
+The username and password of Grafana is admin.

 # 7. Terraform features (cd terraform)

 - `terraform init` (optional: -upgrade) - Start the project directory.